Apoc70/MailboxCategoryListManager/README.md

 * Import a master category list Xml file to into a mailbox
 * Copy a master category list from a source mailbox to a target mailbox

-The suported _target_ mailbox types are:
+The supported _target_ mailbox types are:

 * User Mailbox
 * Shared Mailbox
 * Microsoft Teams Mailbox

+The tool supports GUI and command line usage.

+Use _CategoryManager.exe -help_ to get the most recent command line help information.

 The GUI comes with an easy-to-use UI.
-The functionality is described in the next paragraphs.
+The GUI functionality is described in the next paragraphs.

 ### Main Form